-- 1. Notice of Confidentiality and Privacy Practices - a.
-All patients must receive a general Notice of Privacy Practices. - Patients with alcohol and substance abuse information should also be provided with a separate notice regarding SUNY Downstate's confidentiality practices.
-See attached Notice of Privacy- Confidentiality of Alcohol and Substance Abuse Information. - 2.
-Privacy Rights of Incompetent and Deceased Patients - a.
+1. Notice of Confidentiality and Privacy Practices- All patients must receive a general Notice of Privacy Practices which includes an Appendix on Confidentiality of Alcohol & Substance Abuse Information.

+2. Privacy Rights of Incompetent and Deceased Patients

+- a.
 A PHSA-consent must be obtained from the personal representatives specified under the PHSA. - b.
-Where the program director needs to disclose information about an incompetent patient to collect payment for services and no other personal representative is available, the director if permitted to make the disclosure without the HIPAA Patient Authorization and without the patient's PHSA-consent. - 3.
-Right to Request Access to Alcohol & Substance Abuse Treatment Information- The guidelines delineated in the policy on Patient Requests for Access should be followed with the following modifications: - a.
+Where the program director needs to disclose information about an incompetent patient to collect payment for services and no other personal representative is available, the director if permitted to make the disclosure without the HIPAA Patient Authorization and without the patient's PHSA-consent.

+3. Right to Request Access to Alcohol & Substance Abuse Treatment Information- The guidelines delineated in the policy on Patient Requests for Access should be followed with the following modifications:

+- a.
 The subject of the information must be notified when a committee for the incompetent or a guardian of a mentally retarded or developmentally disabled patient requests access to the incompetent or disabled patient's alcohol or substance abuse information. - b.
 The denial of access to records prepared in anticipation of litigation that may be contained in the patient's alcohol and substance abuse records is permitted. - c.
-The patient's PHSA-consent must be obtained before disclosing alcohol and substance abuse treatment records to the Medical Records Committee. - 4.
-Right to Request Amendment of Alcohol and Substance Abuse Treatment Information- The guidelines delineated in the policy on Patient Requests for Amendment should be followed.
+The patient's PHSA-consent must be obtained before disclosing alcohol and substance abuse treatment records to the Medical Records Committee.

+4. Right to Request Amendment of Alcohol and Substance Abuse Treatment Information-The guidelines delineated in the policy on Patient Requests for Amendment should be followed.

-- 5. Right to Request an Accounting of Disclosures of Alcohol and Substance Abuse Treatment Information- The guidelines delineated in the policy on Accounting of Disclosures should be followed. - 6.
-Right to Request Additional Privacy Protections- The guidelines delineated in the policy on Patient Requests for Additional Privacy Protections should be followed.
+5. Right to Request an Accounting of Disclosures of Alcohol and Substance Abuse Treatment Information- The guidelines delineated in the policy on Accounting of Disclosures should be followed.

+6. Right to Request Additional Privacy Protections- The guidelines delineated in the policy on Patient Requests for Additional Privacy Protections should be followed.